-Figure 6 shows the normalized average emittance evolution of the beam in figure 5 as a function of the distance down the channel indicating the effect of liquid hydrogen and liquid helium and the effects of the aluminum containment windows of a 6 m long precooler section.
+Figure 6 shows the normalized average emittance evolution of a muon beam produced by a decay channel as in Figure 5 as a function of the distance down a 6 m long HCC precooler that is filled with liquid hydrogen or liquid helium and the effects of the aluminum containment windows.
 In this simulation, 400 MeV/c muons are degraded to less than 200 MeV/c in making 6 turns in a HCC filled with liquid hydrogen or liquid helium, without or with 1.6 mm aluminum windows on each end of the section.
 Far above the equilibrium emittances the cooling with liquid helium absorber is almost as good as with liquid hydrogen and the aluminum windows do not significantly degrade the cooling.

 The settings of the helical dipole and quadrupole magnets and the solenoid are chosen to give equal cooling decrements in all three planes.
 The combined 6D cooling factor is 6.5 for liquid helium and 8.3 for liquid hydrogen.
-The improved performance of this HCC simulation relative to designs in which short flasks of liquid absorber alternate with RF cavities comes from the effectiveness of the HCC, from the greater path length in the absorber $(6/\cos(45^{\circ}) = 8.5 \text{ m})$, and from less heating by the high-Z windows.
+The improved performance of this HCC simulation relative to designs in which short flasks of liquid absorber alternate with RF cavities comes from the effectiveness of the HCC, from the greater path length in the absorber $(6/\cos(45^0) = 8.5 \text{ m})$, and from less heating by the high-Z windows.
 MICE, for example, has several aluminum windows for hydrogen containment and separation from RF cavities, while the two thin windows needed for this pre-cooler design are negligible in their heating effect compared to the length of the liquid absorber.
 This pre-cooling example inspired the idea of a 6D cooling demonstration experiment that is described below.
 In fact, the device that we propose to design as a 6D demonstration experiment also serves as a pre-cooler prototype.